University professors lament empty lecture halls | The New Daily

 Tweet from @JanSlapeta

-The tweet got more than 2000 likes and hundreds of replies within 48 hours, with other university lecturers sharing their post-COVID experiences.
+The tweet received more than 2000 likes and hundreds of replies within 48 hours, with other university lecturers sharing their post-COVID experiences.

 Queensland University of Technology retail and consumer expert Gary Mortimer said he could relate to Professor Slapeta’s frustrations.